ernesto-butto/catwizard-blog/_posts/2018-06-09-jhipster-thanks.md

 ---
-title: "A thank you letter to the Jhipster Team 2"
+title: "A thank you letter to the Jhipster Team"
-excerpt: "How this amazing opensource project impacted our lives 2"
+excerpt: "How this amazing opensource project impacted our lives "
 tags:
   - story
 author: ernesto